Gmvz3090/GetAnomaly/README.md

 # GetAnomaly

-A fast satellite data retrieval system for accessing processed satellite data from various analyzers.
+A fast satellite data retrieval system for accessing processed satellite data from analyzers.

 ## Overview

-GetAnomaly provides a RESTful API for efficient querying of satellite data that has been processed and stored in a MongoDB database.
+GetAnomaly provides a query API for retrieval of satellite data that has been processed and stored in a MongoDB database.
 The system is optimized for time-based queries with indexed timestamps for fast data retrieval.

 ## Features

-- Fast time-range based data retrieval
-- MongoDB with indexed timestamps for optimal performance
+- MongoDB with indexed timestamps for flexibility (Additional data that isint in every record)
-- RESTful API built with FastAPI
+- Query API built with FastAPI
 - Docker containerized deployment
 - Automatic data ingestion from Parquet files
 - JSON response format with proper serialization